-- 30 In order to overcome the difficulties of collecting seismic data in remote areas such as foothills and forests, a new acquisition method has been recently introduced, in which the nodal receivers are deployed in a regular grid, while the source locations are restricted to reachable areas such as the access roads To address the challenges of seismic data acquisition in remote areas, such as foothills and forests, we can apply the so-called carpet recording, in which the nodal receivers are deployed on a regular grid and the source locations are only limited to reachable locations such as the access roads (Lys et al., 2018).
-This - 35 e-carpet recording-approach creates an irregular source-receiver outline that raises the necessity to evaluate, verify1 and test the seismic processing workflow.
-Here, we focus on the application of surface-wave methods to the data recorded through an carpet recordingirregular source-receiver scheme with the purpose of near-surface velocity model estimations.
-These velocity models can be used for engineering purposes or as input in the exploration processing workflow to improve static corrections and groundroll removal. - 40 Surface-wave methods are powerful tools for subsurface characterization.
+25 In order to overcome the difficulties of collecting seismic data in remote areas such as foothills and forests, a new acquisition method has been recently introduced, in which the nodal receivers are deployed in a regular grid, while the source locations are restricted to reachable areas such as the access roads (Lys et al., 2018).
+This approach creates an irregular source-receiver outline that raises the necessity to evaluate, verify, and test the seismic processing workflow.
+Here, we focus on the application of surface-wave methods to the data recorded through an irregular source-receiver scheme with the purpose of

+30 near-surface velocity model estimations.
+These velocity models can be used for engineering purposes or as input in the exploration processing workflow to improve static corrections and groundroll removal.

+Surface-wave methods are powerful tools for subsurface characterization.
 Most of these methods process the data to extract the surface-wave phase velocity dispersion curve (DC) from seismic records and invert these DCs individually to estimate the velocity models.
-Since the energy decay of surface-wave wavefields in depth depends on their wavelength, the investigation depth of surface-wave methods is related to the maximum recovered wavelength and can be considerably variable, ranging from a few meters (e.g., Xia et al., 2002; Feng et al., 2004; Comina et al., 2011; Pan et al., 2018) to several - 45 tens of meters (e.g., Mordret et al., 2014; Da col et al., 2019) or even to a few kilometers (e.g., Ritzwoller and Levshin, 1998; Kennet and Yoshizawa, 2002; Fang et al., 2015).
-The estimated models from surface-wave techniques can be used in many applications, such as near-surface site characterization (Lai, 1998; Xia, 2014; Foti et al., 2015), static corrections (Mari, 1984; Roy et al., 2010), and ground roll prediction and damping (Blonk and Herman, 1994; Ernst et al., 2002; Halliday et al., 2010). - 50 Different methods can be adopted for extracting DCs from the seismic records and inverting them (see, for instance, Papadopoulou (2021) for a thorough review of the different processing techniques and characteristics of the estimated DCs).
-The retrieval of a velocity model from the DC can be based on simple data transformations or on model optimization approaches with different inversion strategies.
-According to the chosen workflow, the computational cost and model resolution may vary, and identifying the optimal approach for the analysis is an important task.
-Here, we compare three - 55 different methods (i.e., wavelength/depth data transform, laterally constrained inversion, and surface-wave tomography) that are rarely used for near-surface 3D model estimation.and We apply these methods-apply them_to a large-scale test data set acquired from with carpet-irregular deployed source-receiver layoutrecording.
-The data were collected from a hard-rock site, which is typically characterized by a lower signal-to-noise ratio data compared to data from loose granular material (Papadopoulou, 2021).-method. - 60 Regardless of the type of the surface-wave technique, since phase velocity DCs are known to have lower sensitivity to Pwave velocity (V_p) compared to S-wave velocity (V_s), most surface-wave methods focus on V_s estimation, and they require a priori Poisson's ratio or V_p for the inversion stage.
-Recently, a data transformation method based on the so-called wavelength-depth (W/D) relationship was developed to estimate both V_s and V_p models (Khosro Anjom et al., 2019).
-The W/D relationship is obtained by computing wavelength - depth couples corresponding to equal phase-velocity of surface-
+Since the energy decay of surface-wave wavefields in depth depends on their wavelength, the

+- 35 investigation depth of surface-wave methods is related to the maximum recovered wavelength and can be considerably variable, ranging from a few meters (e.g., Xia et al., 2002; Feng et al., 2004; Comina et al., 2011; Pan et al., 2018) to several tens of meters (e.g., Mordret et al., 2014; Da col et al., 2019) or even to a few kilometers (e.g., Ritzwoller and Levshin, 1998; Kennet and Yoshizawa, 2002; Fang et al., 2015).
+The estimated models from surface-wave techniques can be used in many applications, such as near-surface site characterization (Lai, 1998; Xia, 2014; Foti et al., 2015), static corrections (Mari, - 40 1984; Roy et al., 2010), and ground roll prediction and damping (Blonk and Herman, 1994; Ernst et al., 2002; Halliday et al., 2010).

+Different methods can be adopted for extracting DCs from the seismic records and inverting them (see, for instance, Papadopoulou (2021) for a thorough review of the different processing techniques and characteristics of the estimated DCs).
+The retrieval of a velocity model from the DC can be based on simple data transformations or on model optimization